shivanesh-15/FlexiWork/README.md

    ```bash
    npm run dev
    ```
-5. Open [http://localhost:3000](http://localhost:3000) in your browser to view the app.
+5. Open [use the appropriate port for example :](http://localhost:300) in your browser to view the app.

 ---